sampath-kumaramd/cargo-app/README.md

 - `npm run lint` - Run ESLint
 - `npm run lint:fix` - Run ESLint with auto-fix
 - `npm run prettier-watch` - Watch files and format them with Prettier

-## Environment Variables

-The project uses Zod for environment variable validation.
-Add your environment variables to the `.env.local` file and update the schema in `src/lib/env.ts`.

 ## Styling